To learn more, email Acting Program Director Ken Gill, PhD.

 - Students can co-teach with faculty at different educational levels within the department.

-- Doctoral faculty are nationally and internationally recognized for their research and scholarship in psychiatric rehabilitation and counseling emphasizing effective interventions for people with psychiatric conditions.
+- Doctoral faculty are nationally and internationally recognized for their research and scholarship in psychiatric rehabilitation

 Areas of study include psychiatric rehabilitation practice, organization and systems change, program evaluation and outcome assessment, health and wellness, and other emerging topics.
 Students will develop a high level of skill in teaching, research and scholarship, and advocacy related to the psychiatric rehabilitation discipline.